Bible Prophecy in Chronology series (post #23)

 The prophecies that offer us glimpses of the coming kingdom age are numerous and scattered throughout the pages of the Old Testament.
 J. Vernon McGee wrote: “In Scripture there is more prophecy concerning the Millennium than of any other period.
 The kingdom was the theme of the Old Testament prophets.”
 I won’t even try to offer an exhaustive list of the Old Testament prophecies in which God promises Israel a kingdom age, but here are a few: Isaiah 4:3-6, Isaiah 11:11-16, Ezekiel 36:22-38, Ezekiel 37:15-28, Daniel 2:31-45, Daniel 7:13-14, Daniel 7:27, Micah 5:2-4, and Zechariah 2:10-13.

 But what will life in Christ’s millennial reign actually be like?
-That’s a big subject, one upon which entire books have been written.
+Well, that’s a big subject, one upon which entire books have been written.
 However, for the purposes of this post, I’ll attempt a descriptive overview.
 Ready?
 Here we go.

 1. Jesus will reign as King of the world from Jerusalem.